Portage Glacier, Portage Valley & Whittier Tunnel Drive Guide

 A portion of the north shore of Portage Lake is also open to paddling to the beach below Portage Pass.
 This water trail parallels the route that Native Alaskans and gold-rush prospectors once traveled between Prince William Sound and Turnagain Arm before the glacier retreated.
 (The rest of the lake is closed to paddling.)
 The launch spot is at the parking area just past the first highway tunnel.
 Be prepared for very cold water, unexpected winds and rough conditions.

 From Anchorage, take the Seward Highway south to the head of Turnagain Arm.
 The turn-off to Portage Valley is 48 miles south, just past the Alaska Railroad staging area and the bridges over Portage Creek.
 Portage Lake and the Begich Boggs Visitor Center are about five miles to the east.
+Here's information on the area from the USFS.

 Located at Mile 1.0 of the Portage Highway, this site has a short boardwalk trail along several ponds.
 It is a good site for observing waterfowl that nest and rear their young in the ponds and river channels.